e12exp/go4/Readme.txt

 file.C, trans.C, stream.C, evserv.C, revserv.C
 other setups are in setup.C.

-The processor:    TXXXProc
+The processor:    CalifaProc

 The standard factory created in MainUserAnalysis keeps all information about the step.
-The analysis code is in the event processor TXXXProc.
+The analysis code is in the event processor CalifaProc.
 Members are histogram, condition, and parameter pointers used in the event method Event.
-In the constructor of TXXXProc the histograms, parameters and conditions are created.
+In the constructor of CalifaProc the histograms, parameters and conditions are created.
 Function Event - called event by event - gets the output event pointer as argument (XXXEvent).
 The input event pointer is retrieved from the framework.
-In the first part, data from the raw input MBS event are copied to arrays of TXXXProc.
+In the first part, data from the raw input MBS event are copied to arrays of CalifaProc.
 Two subevents (crate 1,2) are processed.
 Then the histograms are filled, the 2d one with polygon conditions.

-A Parameter class TXXXParam
+A Parameter class CalifaParam
 In this class one can store parameters, and use them in all steps.
 Parameters can be modified from GUI.